openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/05-05-deploying-using-the-command-line/assignment.md

 ## Congratulations!

-You've just learned to how to deploy an OpenShift application from the command line using the `oc` CLI tool.
+You've just learned how to deploy an OpenShift application from the command line using the `oc` CLI tool.

 ----